-My best memory at the CIA was coming back after my externship and feeling like I finally had a sense of focus about where I wanted my career to go.
+My best memory at the CIA was coming back after my internship and feeling like I finally had a sense of focus about where I wanted my career to go.
 I always knew I wanted to work in the food industry in some way, but that field is vast, and contains many options.
 Being able to narrow that down, and coming back to school with that knowledge, brought such a sense of relief and purpose.
 I felt as though I was finally enjoying the experience.

 Photo: Sarah Baldwin, CIA baking and pastry arts alumni and creative director at Ron Ben-Israel Cakes, New York City.